cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Interface

-The generic interface for deterministic encoding functions to elliptic curves is as follows:
+The generic interface shared by all encodings in this section is as follows:

 ~~~
 (x, y) = map2curve(alpha, ctr=0)
 ~~~

+Inputs:

-alpha is an octet string to be hashed to a point on the curve with affine coordinates (x, y) defined over F.
+- alpha is an octet string to be hashed to a point on the curve with affine coordinates (x, y) defined over F.

-ctr is an integer in \[0, 255\] that is passed to hash2base.
+- ctr is an integer in \[0, 255\] that is passed to hash2base.
+  This argument is used in {{rom}} to efficiently construct orthogonal mappings.
   If not specified, ctr SHOULD default to 0.

 ## Notation